Conversion of Private Limited Company into LLP

 • A mandatory statement of the shareholders’ consent

-• A mandatory account statement of the company mentioned as true and verified by the independent auditor
+• A mandatory account statement of the company is mentioned as accurate and verified by the independent auditor

 6. Certificate of Incorporation as LLP from ROC

-After all the formality completion process by the company and being proved by the respected ministries, the ROC must issue a COI stating the conversion of LLP.
+After the company completes all the formalities and has been approved by the respected ministries, the ROC must issue a COI stating the conversion of the LLP.

 7. Drafting of the Limited Liability Partnership Agreement